Skip to main content

 Professor Lucy Chappell, DHSC’s Chief Scientific Advisor, said:

-Tim Ferris, National Director of Transformation, NHS England said:
+Vin Diwakar, Interim National Director of Transformation, NHS England, said:

-“We fully support the ambition for the UK to be one of the most attractive places in the world to conduct clinical trials, and the additional resource being put into the system at large will go some way to help achieve this.
+“We fully support the ambition for the UK to be one of the most attractive places in the world to conduct clinical trials and our total overhaul of the clinical trial regulations will help achieve this.

 Sharing and comments